-Teams that have trouble bringing matters to an actual decision are often unaware of how their own inconsistent processes reduce their chances of coming to agreements that everyone can live with.
+Some work teams have trouble bringing matters to an actual decision.
+They’re often unaware of how their own inconsistent processes reduce their chances of coming to agreements that everyone can live with.

-Whether the team discussion is meant to provide insight to a single executive, who then has full responsibility for the decision itself, or the group intends to reach a full consensus, the process is smoother when several crucial elements are present.
+You can make the process much smoother by ensuring that several crucial elements are present.
 Unfortunately, however, one or more of these essentials can be forgotten in the team’s eagerness to come to a conclusion.

 All too often, the participants in decision-making don’t have a sense of the “guidelines and guardrails” that are embedded in their organizational culture, so it’s beneficial to take the time to recap the context and review the team’s goals.
-At a minimum, that means acknowledging what you want to accomplish and reaffirming your values — the way you believe it’s appropriate to go about things.
+At a minimum, that means acknowledging what you want to accomplish and reaffirming your values — “the way we at ABC Company believe it’s appropriate to go about things.”

 It helps when the decision-making process is structured to include a real discussion rather than just a drive-by conversation or an obvious sales job.
 Is there agreement about what the decision will cover and who will be bound by it?
 The discussion can be structured as a brainstorming session, research forum, “blue sky/deep future” thinking, or analysis and selection of one alternative over another; it’s best if people are clear which approach you’re taking.